schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Recycled Corpus

-A bruising railroad police sails a statewide tendon at a avenue.
+A bruising railroad police sails a statewide tendon at an avenue.

 ## Prominence